 These toxic traits are the ones that will help you spot a sex offender amongst the people you know and love.
 Do keep in mind that these sexual predators are as they are due to their own troubled and traumatic past and they would not hesitate to inflict the same onto their victims as a way of feeling better about their past experiences.

 When dealing with a sex offender, be extremely delicate and cautious as the slightest feeling of being attacked may provoke them to do worse things to their victims and the people around them.
-If you suspect that someone you know may be a sex offender, try out our sex offender lookup to confirm you suspicions and contact the local authorities immediately.
+If you suspect that someone you know may be a sex offender, try out our sex offender lookup for direct access to publicly available information on your local sex offenders to confirm your suspicions and contact the local authorities immediately.